gitpitch/gitpitch/README.md

 ## How does GitPitch work?

 GitPitch presentations are powered by the amazing [reveal.js](https://github.com/hakimel/reveal.js) presentation framework.
 But with GitPitch there is nothing to download.
 All you need is your favorite text editor.
-And an account on GitHub, GitLab, Bitbucket, Gitea, or Gogs.
+And an account on GitHub, GitLab, or Bitbucket.
+Or your instance of GitHub Enterprise, Gitea, Gogs, or GitBucket.

 ![TERMINAL](images/gp-terminal.png)

 No more Keynote.
 No more PowerPoint.
 Just Markdown.
-Then git-commit on any branch within a public GitHub, GitLab, Bitbucket, Gitea, or Gogs repo.
+Then git-commit on any branch within a public GitHub, GitLab, Bitbucket, or a private Gitea, Gogs, GitBucket repo.

 ## GitPitch slideshow presentations are compelling